janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ## Timeline:

 - **06:00 AM:** Alas, the cries of confused users echoe.
 The curtain of error is raised.
-- **06:35 AM:** Our vigilant monitoring system PagerDuty blinks an alert, and the debugging knight wields his mind.
+- **06:35 AM:** Our vigilant monitoring system *PagerDuty* blinks an alert, and the debugging knight wields his mind.
-- **07:40:** Initial theory: A "Hello Holberton" overload?
+- **07:40:** Initial theory: A 'Hello Holberton' overload?
 Attempted increased server capacity spell.
 - **08:00 AM:** Knight grows weary; no improvement...
 - **09:10 AM:** The knight veers off-course, blaming the innocent network latency and buffering for crimes not committed.
-- **11:30 AM:** Knight takes a day nap ... zzzzz
+- **11:30 AM:** Knight takes a day nap... zzzzz
 - **12:00 PM:** Knight turns wizard; takes action, `docking` and cleansing the containers, releasing connections so that the ALX-SE 'gremlins' can have peace again.
 - **12:30 PM:** `'Hello Holberton'`
 <br/><br/>